-- Meat Puppet: He uses Queen Marwen as one in the same manner in which he will later use King Théoden in the Lord of the Rings films.
+- Meat Puppet: He uses Queen Marwen as one in the same manner in which he will later use King Théoden in The Two Towers.

-- The Spymaster: Heavily implied to be this in the artifacts that reveal insider information about Sauron's movements within Mordor.
-In the sequel you can find captains named "the White" who comments that there is another tower rising and implying that they are The Mole in Sauron's army.
+- The Spymaster: Heavily implied to be this in the artifacts that reveal insider information about Sauron's activities within Mordor.
+In the sequel you can find captains named "of the Hand" who comment that there is another tower rising and implying that they are The Mole in Sauron's army.

 - The Voice: Aside from dialogue, he doesn't make a physical appearance in the story.

-- Villain of Another Story: His corruption is implied to have already taken place, and he is plotting to overthrow Sauron by the time of the series.
+- Villain of Another Story: His corruption is implied to have already taken place, and he is plotting to overthrow Sauron by the time of Shadow of Mordor.
 Having said that, he only "shows up" through Marwen in one scene to try to bind Celebrimbor's spirit to him.
-In Shadow of War, you can run into Uruks in his service (usually but not always bearing the title "of the White Hand") who have infiltrated Sauron's army.
+In Shadow of War, you can run into Uruks in his service (usually but not always bearing the title "of the Hand") who have infiltrated Sauron's army.

 - Villain with Good Publicity: Significantly downplayed, but since Saruman's treachery is not revealed to the Free Peoples until the beginning of The Lord of the Rings, Saruman enjoys this status throughout the games.
 In Shadow of War, the Appendices entry for Rohan mentions that the kingdom is "aided" by Saruman's counsel.

 - We Can Rule Together: Offers this to Celebrimbor, insisting that together they can overthrow Sauron and claim Mordor for themselves.Saruman: (speaking through Marwen) Do not resist me, Celebrimbor!
 Together we can be invincible!
 The Dark Lord Sauron is still weak.
 Our army can destroy him!